-Council Recommendations: The Atlantic Flyway Council recommended that the 2019-20 season for Atlantic brant follow the Atlantic Flyway Council's brant harvest strategy pending the results of the 2019 Atlantic Flyway Mid-winter Waterfowl Survey (MWS).
-The Council also recommended that if results of the 2019 MWS are not available, then results of the most recent MWS should be used.
+Council Recommendations: The Atlantic Flyway Council recommended that the 2020-21 season for Atlantic brant follow the Atlantic Flyway Council's brant harvest strategy pending the results of the 2020 Atlantic Flyway Mid-winter Waterfowl Survey (MWS).
+The Council also recommended that if results of the 2020 MWS are not available, then results of the most recent MWS should be used.

-The Pacific Flyway Council recommended that the 2019-20 brant season frameworks be determined based on the harvest strategy in the Council's management plan for the Pacific population of brant pending results of the 2019 Winter Brant Survey (WBS).
-If results of the 2019 WBS are not available, results of the most recent WBS should be used.
+The Pacific Flyway Council recommended a framework closing date of January 31 in places were the closing date is currently the last Sunday in January.
+The Council also recommended that the 2020-21 brant season frameworks be determined based on the harvest strategy in the Council's management plan for the Pacific population of brant pending results of the 2020 Winter Brant Survey (WBS).
+If results of the 2020 WBS are not available, results of the most recent WBS should be used.

-Service Response: As we discussed in the March 28, 2016, final rule (81 FR 17302), the current harvest strategy used to determine the Atlantic brant season frameworks does not fit well within the new regulatory process, similar to the Rocky Mountain Population (RMP) sandhill crane issue discussed below under 9.
+Service Response: As we discussed in the March 28, 2016, Federal Register (81 FR 17302), the current harvest strategy used to determine the Atlantic brant season frameworks does not fit well within the new regulatory process, similar to the Rocky Mountain Population (RMP) of sandhill cranes issue discussed below under 9.
 Sandhill Cranes.
 In developing the annual proposed frameworks for Atlantic brant in the past, the Atlantic Flyway Council and the Service used the number of brant counted during the MWS in the Atlantic Flyway, and took into consideration the brant population's expected productivity that summer.
 The MWS is conducted each January, and expected brant productivity is based on early-summer observations of breeding habitat conditions and nesting effort in important brant nesting areas.
-Thus, the data under consideration were available before the annual Flyway and SRC decision-making meetings took place in late July.
-Although the former regulatory alternatives for Atlantic brant were developed by factoring together longterm productivity rates (observed during November and December productivity surveys) with estimated observed harvest under different framework regulations, the primary decisionmaking criterion for selecting the annual frameworks was the MWS count.
+Thus, the data under consideration were available before the annual Flyway Council and SRC decision-making meetings in late July.
+Although the former regulatory alternatives for Atlantic brant were developed by factoring together long-term productivity rates (observed during November and December productivity surveys) with estimated observed harvest under different framework regulations, the primary decision-making criterion for selecting the annual frameworks was the MWS count.

-Under the new regulatory schedule, neither the expected 2019 brant production information (available summer 2019) nor the 2019 MWS count (normally conducted in January 2019) is vet available.
-However, the 2019 MWS will be completed and winter brant data will be available by the expected publication of the final frameworks (June 15, 2019).
-Therefore, in the September 24, 2015, Federal Register (80 FR 57664), we adopted the Atlantic Flyway Council's changes to the thencurrent Atlantic brant hunt plan strategies.
+Under the current regulatory schedule, neither the expected 2020 brant production information (available spring) nor the 2020 MWS count (available January) is yet available.
+However, the 2020 MWS will be completed and winter brant data will be available by the expected publication of the final frameworks.
+Therefore, in the September 24, 2015, Federal Register (80 FR 57664), we adopted the Atlantic Flyway Council's changes to the thencurrent Atlantic brant harvest strategy.
 The current harvest strategy for Atlantic brant is as follows:

-• If the MWS count is <100,000 Atlantic brant, the season would be closed.

-• If the MWS count is between 100,000 and 115,000 brant, States could select a 30-day season with a 1-bird daily bag limit.

-• If the MWS count is between 115,000 and 130,000 brant, States could select a 30-day season with a 2-bird daily bag limit.

-• If the MWS count is between 130,000 and 150,000 brant, States could select a 50-day season with a 2-bird daily bag limit.

-• If the MWS count is between 150,000 and 200,000 brant, States could select a 60-day season with a 2-bird daily bag limit.

-• If the MWS count is >200,000 brant, States could select a 60-day season with a 3-bird daily bag limit.
+- If the MWS count is <100,000 Atlantic brant, the season would be closed. - If the MWS count is between 100,000 and 115,000 brant, States could select a 30-day season with a 1-bird daily bag limit. - If the MWS count is between 115,000 and 130,000 brant, States could select a 30-day season with a 2-bird daily bag limit. - If the MWS count is between 130,000 and 150,000 brant, States could select a 50-day season with a 2-bird daily bag limit. - If the MWS count is between 150,000 and 200,000 brant, States could select a 60-day season with a 2-bird daily bag limit. - If the MWS count is >200,000 brant, States could select a 60-day season with a 3-bird daily bag limit.

 Under all the above open-season alternatives, seasons would be between the Saturday nearest September 24 and January 31.
-Further, States could split their seasons into 2 segments.
+Further, States could split their seasons into two segments.